SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 • Secure all bundled cables to something solid to prevent movement & metal fatigue to maintain the electrical connection.

 • Colour code each cable to identify polarity.
-Red is battery (positive) and black is battery return (negative).
-If you only have black insulated cable then use red heat shrink over the battery terminals (positive) as shown below.
-Install the red on both ends of the same cable before you install it.
-Also note the red and black bands at the top of each buss bar denoting positive and negative polarity.
+Red is battery (+) and black is battery return (-).
+If you only have black insulated cable then use red heat shrink over the battery terminals (positive) as shown in the photo below.
+Install the red on both ends of the same cable before you connect it.
+Also note the red and black bands at the top of each buss bar denoting (+) and (-) polarity.
 Pssst, don't tell anybody its tape!

-• Always install a ferrite choke on each output cable to block noise spikes to the power distribution panel.
+• Always install a ferrite choke on each output cable to block noise spikes traveling towards the power distribution panel.
 Its easier to install it now without the terminal installed on the end of the heavy power cable.

 • Label your cables for future identification.
 You will forget and someone else may be doing the repair!

-This power distribution buss is electrically close to the battery (1.5' of cable) and the DC power panel (3' of cable) with #4 neoprene welding cable.
-Welding cable has very fine stranded cable that is perfect to withstand the vibration on a boat.
+These primary power distribution busses are electrically close to the battery (1.5' of cable) and the DC power panel (3' of cable) using #4 neoprene welding cable.
+Welding cable has very fine strands that is perfect to withstand the vibration on a boat.
 While Panache's power cables are not tinned, all connectors are crimped, soldered, heat shrink sealed to gas tight and coated in dielectric grease.
 They have never experienced corrosion.

 NOTE - All power fed to the distribution subpanel is filtered by several ferrite chokes to block possible RFI generated by the solar charge controller, outboard generator and other unknown noise generators.